-Most Americans will tell you that a life insurance policy is an important thing to own for mutual protection of those who depend on one another... yet about four out of 10 people don’t have one.1
+Most Americans will tell you that a life insurance policy is an important thing to own for mutual protection of those who depend on one another... yet about 2 out of 5 people don’t have one.1

-Danica Patrick, of car racing fame, is once again climbing into the public service driver’s seat to try and change that.
+Danica Patrick, of car racing fame, is for the third time climbing into the public-service driver’s seat to try and change that.

 September is Life Insurance Awareness Month, an effort by the nonprofit organization Life Happens to build awareness of the role insurance can play in financial planning.
-Patrick was recruited to be the spokesperson for the campaign last year and is doing it again this year.
+Patrick was recruited to be the spokesperson for the campaign in 2016 and is doing it again this year.

 “As a race car driver and athlete, being fit is important to me.
-But fitness extends to all parts of your life, including your finances,” Patrick said in the announcement of her taking on the role as spokesperson again.
+But fitness extends to all parts of your life, including your finances,” Patrick said.
 “And when it comes to being financially fit, getting life insurance is key.”

-Still, the traditional and primary motivation for owning insurance, to protect loved ones, remains the major consideration.
-Eighty-two percent of the respondents said someone who is married and has children should have life insurance.
-(Interesting to note: Only 60 percent of those surveyed said that a single parent should have life insurance.)
+The traditional and primary motivation for owning insurance, to protect loved ones, remains the major consideration.
+Eighty-five percent of the respondents said someone who is married and has children should have life insurance.

 Reasons for buying life insurance